Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Results for static de Sitter and Schwarzschild--de Sitter spacetimes

 where $\phi'_j$ and $\psi'_j$ run over a basis of $\ker\wh\Box_p(0)\cong\cK^p$ and $\cK_*^p=\ker\wh\Box_p(0)^*$, respectively.\footnote{After choosing the $\phi'_j$, the $\psi'_j$ are uniquely determined, and vice versa.}

-\begin{thm} On $4$-dimensional Schwarzschild-de Sitter space, if $0\leq p\leq 4$ and $u$ is a differential form of degree $p$ which solves $\Box u=0$ with smooth initial data, then $u$ decays exponentially to \begin{itemize} \item a constant for $p=0$, \item a linear combination of $u_+$ and $u_-$, defined in the statement of Theorem~\ref{ThmSDSDDel}, for $p=1$, \item a linear combination of $\omega$ and $r^{-2}\,dt\wedge dr$ for $p=2$, \item a linear combination of $\star u_+$ and $\star u_-$ for $p=3$ and \item a constant multiple of $r^2\,dt\wedge dr\wedge\omega$ for $p=4$. \end{itemize} Analogous statements hold on any $n$-dimensional Schwarzschild-de Sitter space, $n\geq 5$. \end{thm}
+\begin{thm} On $4$-dimensional Schwarzschild--de Sitter space, if $0\leq p\leq 4$ and $u$ is a differential form of degree $p$ which solves $\Box u=0$ with smooth initial data, then $u$ decays exponentially to \begin{itemize} \item a constant for $p=0$, \item a linear combination of $u_+$ and $u_-$, defined in the statement of Theorem~\ref{ThmSDSDDel}, for $p=1$, \item a linear combination of $\omega$ and $r^{-2}\,dt\wedge dr$ for $p=2$, \item a linear combination of $\star u_+$ and $\star u_-$ for $p=3$ and \item a constant multiple of $r^2\,dt\wedge dr\wedge\omega$ for $p=4$. \end{itemize} Analogous statements hold on any $n$-dimensional Schwarzschild--de Sitter space, $n\geq 5$. \end{thm}